ndrean/Solid-components/_posts/2020-01-10-Ruby-proc-block-lambda.md

 ### lambdas
 A special kind of `proc` is `lambda` and is declared using `-> { my code }` (or `lambda { my code }`).
-Lambads can be save in variables, accept arguments.
+Lambdas can be save in variables, accept arguments.
 In this case, an error is thrown if the arguments are missing, like a regular method.
-We need `return` to be able to use the output.

 All of the following examples return 20
 ```ruby